lsprangers/implementations-and-systems-design/nn_and_llm/ATTENTION.md

     - We multiply the Query by every Key to find out how "similar", or "attended to" each Query should be by each Key $Q_i \cdot K_j$
 - Then we softmax it to find the percentage each Key should have on the Query
 - Finally we multiply that softmaxed representation by the Value vector, which is the input embedding multipled by Value matrix, and ultimately allow each Key context word to attend to our Query by some percentage
-- At the end, we add up all of the resulting value vectors, and combine that with the original input embedding
+- At the end, we sum together all of the resulting value vectors, and ***this resulting SUM of weighted value vectors is our attended to output embedding***

 - In the below example:
    - The dark blue vector from the left is the Query
    - The light blue vector on top are the Keys
    - We multiple them together + softmax
-   - Multiple the result of that by each Value vector on the bottom
+   - Multiply the result of that by each Value vector on the bottom
-   - Add that final result onto our input embedding $y_3$

 ![SelfAttention](./images/self_attention.png)